mna/agora/doc/design/range.md

 A two-arg form could be used to loop over all key-value pairs regardless of the "__keys" metamethod.
 Not sure about this one.

-Support a `__range` meta-method to implement and iterator on the object, giving a result very similar to range with a func.
+Support a `__range` meta-method to implement and iterator on the object, giving a result very similar to range with a func?
+No, not sure right now, there is a meta-method to control the keys, range is expected to loop over keys.

 ## Funcs